Cypress

 Add Cypress Project ID To Your Local Project

-In your local project, let’s add project id to the or cypress.config.js file.
+In your local project, let’s add project id to the cypress.config.js file.
 You can find this file in the root of the project.

 cypress-setup-add-project-id